leocrawford/picasawebsync/README.md

 * Two way sync (partially supported)
 * Optional deletion (remote side only)
 * Delete empty remote directories (see purge option)
+* confirmation params to enable delete (local and remote) using the --allowDelete option

 Soon to be supported:

 * Optional deletion (local side)
 * Support for browser based log-on so you don't need to tell the app your details
 * A better installation process.
-* confirmation params to enable delete (local and remote)

 * Handle mutiple files of same name, which are flattened into the same remote directory